Injection Molding Material Selection Guide

 Thermoplastic Polymer Thermoset Polymer

-Description Thermoplastics polymer is a polymer or plastic that can be melted and reshaped multiple times without losting their properties.
-Thermosetting polymer is a polymer/plastic taht cannot be remolded once it is formed.
+Description Thermoplastic polymers are plastics that can be melted and reshaped multiple times without losing their properties.
+Thermosetting polymers are plastics that cannot be remolded once they have set.

 Common Application